AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 ### Update Mosaics

-- Generate list of new geotif raster compare download list to existing tif in the PDS.
+- Generate list of new GeoTIFF raster compare download list to existing tif in the PDS.
 Updated tiles do not require adding rasters (just metadata)
   - Run `add_rasters_to_mosaics.py` to add new rasters (if any) to mosaics
 - Update footprints with any new or updated metadata